ovaleanu/openshift4.x/docs/ocp4-contrail-vm-bms.md

 You can login to the Master from Helper Node

 ```
-# ssh -i .ssh/helper_rsa core@192.168.7.21
+# ssh -i ~/.ssh/helper_rsa core@192.168.7.21
-# ssh -i .ssh/helper_rsa core@192.168.7.22
+# ssh -i ~/.ssh/helper_rsa core@192.168.7.22
-# ssh -i .ssh/helper_rsa core@192.168.7.23
+# ssh -i ~/.ssh/helper_rsa core@192.168.7.23
 ```

 You can monitor pods creation with `sudo crictl ps` command

 ### Wait for install

-The boostrap VM actually does the install for you; you can track it with the following command.
+The boostrap VM actually does the install for you; you can track it with the following command from the Helper.
+Make sure you are in `~/ocp4` directory

 ```
 # openshift-install wait-for bootstrap-complete --log-level debug
 ```